emcuttsy/monoglot-anxiety/content/english/post/how-i-passed-the-goethe-b2-german-exam-with-a-nearly-perfect-score.md

 I leafed through a C1 practice test, and I'm pretty sure that I could have passed C1—with some serious prep.
 But why force it?
 I'm not a C1 speaker yet, even if I could fake it for an exam.
 I'll pass C1 when I'm at C1.

-And seriously, even if you do _need_ the B2 certificate for something—like studying at a German university—but aren't a B2 speaker yet, maybe ask yourself if you're really ready for whatever you need that certificate for.
+And if aren't a B2 speaker yet but _need_ the B2 certificate for something—like studying at a German university—maybe ask yourself if you're really ready for whatever you need that certificate for.
+There's no shame in waiting until you're ready to go for B2.

 ## I DIDN'T cram